siavashmhi/hcloud-autok8s/README.md

 cd hcloud-autok8s
 ```

-### Step 2: Change terraform.tfvars variable file.
+#### Step 2: Modify terraform.tfvars

-You have to set your hcloud token and ssh public key path in terraform.tfvars file.
-and you have to set virtual machine configs in virtual_machines variable.
+Set your Hetzner Cloud token and SSH public key path in the terraform.tfvars file.
+Also, configure the virtual machine settings in the virtual_machines variable.

-as default value i use cpx31 server type for kubernetes nodes, this server type have 4 core cpu and 8G memory and 160G disk, and for load balancers i use cpx11 server type, this server type have 2 core cpu and 2G memory and 40G disk, you can change server types.
+By default, the configuration uses the `cpx31` server type for Kubernetes nodes, which provides `4 CPU cores`, `8GB of memory`, and `160GB of disk` space. and for load balancers, it uses the `cpx11` server type, offering `2 CPU cores`, `2GB of memory`, and `40GB of disk` space.
+You can adjust the server types as needed.

-for see server types on Hetzner Cloud you can use thease commands:
+To view available server types on Hetzner Cloud, run the following commands:
 ```bash
 cat hcloud/server_types.json

 curl -H "Authorization: Bearer your_api_token" https://api.hetzner.cloud/v1/server_types
 ```

+An example terraform.tfvars file:

 ```bash
 cat Infrastructure/terraform.tfvars